How to decide what type of crib mattress is best for your baby?

 Border roads provide strong side and edge support, extra firmness, and better durability.
 Border roads keep the mattress from sagging when your baby stands or walks near the edge.

-What adds to the price and increase the quality and comfort of the innerspring mattress?
+What adds to the price and increases the quality and comfort of the innerspring mattress?

-Innerspring crib mattress comparing to a foam model:
+Innerspring crib mattress compared to a foam model:

 PROS:

-• they tend to have a better edge support
+- They tend to have better edge support

 CONS:

-No matter if you choose a foam or innerspring mattress, it must fit into your crib perfectly!
+No matter whether you choose a foam or innerspring mattress, it must fit perfectly into your crib.
 In fact, a snug fit and sufficient firmness are the most important features you should look for when buying a crib mattress for your baby!
-You can read more about them in our baby crib mattress buying guide, where you will get all information you need before purchasing a crib mattress.
+You can read more about them in our baby crib mattress buying guide, where you will get all the information you need before purchasing a crib mattress.

 But I couldn’t find any purchase button as I wanted to purchase it.